gajus/eslint-plugin-flowtype/README.md

           e: string,
           d: number,
         }

-// Message: Expected type annotations to be in ascending order. "b" should be before "c".
+// Message: Expected type annotations to be in ascending order. "b" must be before "c".
-// Message: Expected type annotations to be in ascending order. "d" should be before "e".
+// Message: Expected type annotations to be in ascending order. "d" must be before "e".

         type FooType = {